cintia-shinoda/english-site/docs/book-8/lesson-03.md

 - used to refer to animals and things

 #### ```WHOSE```
-- used mostly with people, but can also be used with animals and things
+- used mostly with *people*, but can also be used with animals and things

 ### ```Future Continuous Tense```
-WILL BE + VERB+ING
+- WILL BE + VERB+ING
 - express an action that will be in progress at a particular moment in the future
 - is often used to talk about planned events
+-ask about somebody's plans

 ## Expressions